conedevelopment/sprucecss-site-eleventy/src/blog/how-to-make-a-new-button-variant.md

 );
 ```

+{% notification %}
-<Notification type="info">You must choose an use a prefix (like "dark-") that you can reference later.</Notification>
+You must choose an use a prefix (like "dark-") that you can reference later.
+{% endnotification %}

 As you see, there are a bunch of options.
 The `dark-outline-*` is only for the outlined variation.
 We declare them to gain more control over their appearance.